awslabs/kubeflow-manifests/docs/deployment/add-ons/storage/fsx-for-lustre/README.md

 ```
 export PVC_NAMESPACE=kubeflow-user-example-com
 ```
-5. And finally, choose a name for the PVC that we will create.
+5. And finally, choose a name for the fsx claim that we will create.
+In this guide we will use this variable as the name for the PV as well the PVC.
 ```
 export CLAIM_NAME=<fsx-claim>
 ```